The Big Bounce poster

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to Jack actively chooses to pursue Nancy and agree to help her with a heist, crossing the line from passive drifter to active participant in a criminal scheme., moving from reaction to action.

 The Collapse moment at 66 minutes (75% through) represents the emotional nadir.
 Here, Jack discovers he's been completely played - Nancy was working with Ray Ritchie all along, the money is gone, and he's been set up as the fall guy.
-His dream of the easy score dies., demonstrates the protagonist at their lowest point.
+His dream of the easy score dies., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 71 minutes initiates the final act resolution at 81% of the runtime.
 Jack gains clarity about Nancy's true scheme and realizes he can turn the tables.
 He synthesizes his con-artist skills with the honest values Walter represents to set things right., demonstrating the transformation achieved throughout the journey.